-Bea and Manito are curious and sensitive young ones who—from the southern Colorado neighborhood they share with the unreliable Uncle Neto—must face the reality of dead fathers, absent mothers, and the notorious murderer Ray “Cornbread” Vigil.
+Bea and Manito are curious and sensitive “little mocos” from Southern Colorado who must face the reality of dead fathers, absent mothers, and the notorious murderer Ray “Cornbread” Vigil.

 coming soon: chapter 1 excerpt–animales

 Tio Neto sat on the bed shirtless and hungover, shaking his balding head at the reality of missing his father’s funeral service.
 He raised both arms to smell his pits and started digging into his jeans for a comb.

 “There’s a lot of the old folks waiting on you upstairs,” I told him.

 When he saw who it was, Neto stood up and kicked off his sneakers, coughed and spat at the basement’s concrete floor.
 He dropped his soiled pants and rolled up in the sheets.

 “You the only Ortiz worth a damn left alive in this neighborhood,” Neto said.
 His clothes were in two great big garbage bags, and he stayed still a minute as I dragged his only collared shirt out from under his stash of nudie magazines and fungus-looking weed.